 Samsung Galaxy A51 Should you buy it?

-The Galaxy A51 isn't vastly different from what Samsung offered in this segment last year, but the upgrades to the camera and design allow it to stand out.
-The 48MP camera takes decent shots during the day, the display is one of the best you'll find in this segment, the battery life is fantastic, and you get the latest One UI 2.0 based on Android 10.
+The Galaxy A51 isn't vastly different from what Samsung offered in this segment in 2019, but the upgrades to the camera and design allow it to stand out.
+The 48MP camera takes decent shots during the day, the display is one of the best you'll find in this segment, the battery life is fantastic, and you get the latest One UI 3.1.

 That said, the hardware is slow compared to the rest of the field, and you will see noticeable lag in day-to-day use.
-Also, it doesn't make sense to switch to the Galaxy A51 if you're already using the A50 or A50s, because for the most part this is the same phone that Samsung released last year.
+Also, it doesn't make sense to buy the Galaxy A51 in 2021 considering there are much better options around.

 Too little too late

 Decent design letdown by poor hardware.